-Find out more about presenting abstracts at the Winter Meeting by watching some videos of the 2018 YIA and Guido Tarone Award winners:
+Find out more about presenting abstracts at the Winter Meeting by hearing from previous winners of the Young Investigator Award and Guido Tarone Award:

 Abdellatif Mahmoud (Graz, AT) for "Fine-tuning of cardiac IGF1 signalling improves cardiac health and extends lifespan".